 Different environmental groups around the world play an important role in educating people as to how their small actions, when combined together, can play a major role in protecting this planet.

-Their objectives are to conserve natural resources and the existing natural resources and the existing natural environment and, where possible, to repair and reverse trends.
+Their objectives are to conserve natural resources and the existing natural environment and, where possible, to repair and reverse trends.

 We are very happy to inform our friends and clients about Andalucian Sky´s collaboration with the ecological organization, Buxus.

 Buxus is a local association whose aim is to protect natural landscapes and their wildlife.
-Charca Suarez nature reserve and the sierra Lujar benefit from their conservation programs.
+Charca Suarez nature reserve and the Sierra de Lujar benefit from their conservation programs.

-Charca Suarez, is a natural reservoir with more than 160 bird species, aquatic birds and amphibians, some of them in danger of extinction.
+Charca Suarez is a natural reserve with more than 160 bird species, aquatic birds and amphibians, some of them in danger of extinction.
 Covering 14 hectares it is the main wetland of the Granada coast.